MK-Kwon/Project2/README.md

 1. Sign in for the first time use or Log in if you already have an account.
 The app works only for the members.
 Enter your e-mail and password.(Note.
 App doesn't require email verification)
 <img src="https://thumbs.gfycat.com/FrequentFastAphid-size_restricted.gif" width ="800">

-2. Hover over the markers(red circles with plus sing on) to check the descriptions and click to open modals with relevant contents.
+2. Hover over the markers(red circles with plus sign on) to check the descriptions and click to open modals with relevant contents.
 <img src="https://thumbs.gfycat.com/ThisDismalHermitcrab-size_restricted.gif" width ="800">

 3. VIN checker to get info about the vehicle/motorcycle